kestra-io/docs/content/docs/06.enterprise/apps.md

 ### Public Access

 When an app is set to `PUBLIC`, anyone with the URL can access the form and submit requests.
-This is ideal for situations where the app needs to be widely available to collect user feedback or event signups.
+This is ideal for situations where the app needs to be widely available to collect user feedback or conduct a survey.
+You can share the app URL on social media, embed it within your website, or send it via email.

 ---